 What Is a Depression Trigger?

-A depression trigger is an internal or external circumstance that can initiate or intensify depressive symptoms in an individual.
+A depression trigger is an internal or external circumstance that can set off or intensify depressive symptoms in a person.
 A trigger can be a sight, sound, or smell, but it could also be the anniversary of a difficult event.
-Sometimes, there are hidden triggers, and one may not be fully sure what caused this depressive episode.
+Sometimes, a depression trigger is obvious, and other times, a person may not be fully sure what caused their depressive episode.

 Triggers affect everyone differently, and something that triggers one person might not trigger their family or friends.
 The amount of coping skills an individual has, unique vulnerability and resilience factors, and their unique genetic and environmental factors all impact how a person may respond to depression triggers.